-- In preparing and reviewing expenditure trends, special attention was focused separately on key "external" drivers like insurance, CalPERS retirement, retiree health care and Sheriff contract costs.
-Based on past trends for general liability and workers' compensation insurance costs (pages 29 and 30), these expenditures appeared to have stabilized and are not expected to exceed the CPI assumption. - In the case of retirement costs, as noted above, these were prepared separately based on rate and cost information provided by CalPERS. - And separate assumptions have been made for Sheriff contract and retiree health care. - After accounting for these four external drivers, the remaining costs are largely within the control of the City.
+- In preparing and reviewing expenditure trends, special attention was focused separately on key "external" drivers like insurance, CalPERS pension and Sheriff contract costs. - In the case of retirement costs, as noted above, these were prepared separately based on rate and cost information provided by CalPERS. - And separate assumptions have been made for Sheriff contract costs. - After accounting for these three external drivers, the remaining costs are largely within the control of the City.
 Staffing costs account for about one-third of operating expenditures.
-Setting aside the four costs that are accounted for separately, staffing costs rise (or fall) based on one of two factors: authorized staffing levels and compensation.
+Setting aside the two costs that are accounted for separately, staffing costs rise (or fall) based on two factors: authorized staffing levels and compensation.
 Both are within the control of the City.
 Since this report is a forecast and not the Budget, CPI is a reasonable basis for projecting these other costs.